 Indoor Plants to Purify Your Home

 As winter closes in, our love for gardening moves indoors.
-While our indoor tropical plants do not necessarily
+While our indoor tropical plants may not necessarily

 produce blooms or food for us, they do provide a valuable service in terms of improving our indoor air quality.

-When doors and windows close winter, how can we combat stuffy indoor air?
+When doors and windows close for winter, how can we combat stuffy indoor air?

 Some of the most effective air filtering plants include:

 • Chinese Evergreen